 2. Don’t get caught up in jargon.

-Many professionals, particularly those in highly technical fields, use industry jargon when writing their resumes and profile pages.
+Many professionals, particularly those in tech, use industry jargon when writing their resumes and profile pages.

-Yet, remember that the person doing the prescreening may not have a high level of technical knowledge.
+The person searching, screening, and rating candidates found may not have a high level of technical knowledge.
 So, do your best to showcase your professional experience to those who know what you do ― and to those who may not have a clue.

-Format the language to that which your audience will most likely respond to, such as:
+Use language that your audience will most likely respond to, such as:

-Before: Optimize and Unify SaaS Integration and IoT Applications
+Before: Optimize & Unify SaaS Integration and IoT Applications

 3. Focus on the benefits.

-When looking at LinkedIn listings, recruiters and hiring managers are focused on the needs of the hiring company.
+When looking at LinkedIn listings, recruiters and hiring managers are focused on the employer’s needs, not yours.

-Because of this, a LinkedIn headline should not be about your thoughts, feelings, and goals, but about what you can do for them.
+Because of this, a LinkedIn headline should not be about your thoughts, feelings, and goals, but about what you can do for employers.

-For example, an AdWords Manager might write, “Pay <.59/Click For 68% of My Campaigns.
-I Can Do The Same For You.”
+For example, an AdWords Manager might write, “Pay <.59/Click For 68% of Client Campaigns.
+I Can Do The Same For Yours.”